A Lower Bound on the Value of Entangled Binary Games: Introduction

 Consider a game with two players, Alice and Bob, in which they upon receiving questions $s$ and $t$, respectively, drawn from some probability distribution $\pi(s, t)$, output $a$ and $b$.
 They win the game if the value of a predetermined Boolean function $V(a, b, s, t) = V(a, b \vert s, t)$ is $1$.
 Alice and Bob can agree on a strategy before starting the game, but no communication is allowed afterwards.
 Such a game is called a two-player one-round game.
 Finding the best strategy and the winning probability, called the {\it value}, of these games is the main concern of this paper.

-Two-player one-round games have been introduced in order to study the power of multi-prover interactive proofs ($\MIP$) \cite{mip, nexpmip}.
-It is known that given an explicit description of the probability distribution $\pi$ and the Boolean function $V$, it is $\NP$-complete to decide whether the winning probability of the game is greater than a given bound or not.
+Two-player one-round games have been introduced in order to study the power of multi-prover interactive proofs ($\MIP$).
+It is known that given an explicit description of an efficiently computable probability distribution $\pi$ and the Boolean function $V$, it is $\NP$-complete to decide whether the winning probability of the game is greater than a given bound or not.
 Indeed, this statement still holds even if Alice and Bob's answers are binary ($a, b\in \{0,1\}$), and the function $V(a, b\vert s, t)$ depends only on the XOR of their answers ($V(a, b\vert s, t)= V(a\oplus b\vert s, t)$).
-Moreover, the complexity class of problems that admit a two-prover one-round XOR proof system with completeness $\alpha=12/16$ and soundness $\beta=11/16+\epsilon$, for every $0 < \epsilon <1/16$, is equal to $\NEXP$ ($\oplus\MIP_{\alpha, \beta}[2,1] = \NEXP$) \cite{CHTW, Hastad}.
+Moreover, by translating this result into the language of interactive proofs (which gives games of exponential size), the complexity class of problems that admit a two-prover one-round XOR proof system with completeness $\alpha=12/16-\epsilon$ and soundness $\beta=11/16+\epsilon$, for every $0 < \epsilon <1/16$, is equal to $\NEXP$ ($\oplus\MIP_{\alpha, \beta}[2,1] = \NEXP$) \cite{CHTW, Hastad}.

-Considering quantum physics into account, Alice and Bob may increase their winning probability by sharing an entangled state; they determine $a$ and $b$ according to local measurements of the shared state in some basis depending on their questions (Alice's basis depends on $s$ and Bob's basis depends on $t$).
+Taking quantum physics into account, Alice and Bob may increase their winning probability by sharing an entangled state; they determine $a$ and $b$ according to local measurements of the shared state in some basis depending on their questions (Alice's basis depends on $s$ and Bob's basis depends on $t$).
 Such a game is called an entangled game.